Final Fantasy VII: Advent Children: Final Fantasy VII: Advent Children Complete

-Advent Children Complete was released in North America on June 2, and in the UK on July 27 the same year.
+During the same year, Advent Children Complete was released in North America on June 2, and in the UK on July 27.
 The North American and European versions come with a new trailer for Final Fantasy XIII rather than a demo.
 The releases in all regions also feature an animated piece entitled "On the Way to a Smile - Episode: Denzel", as well as the story digests "Reminiscence of Final Fantasy VII" and "Reminiscence of Final Fantasy VII Compilation".
 The Japanese and English voice actors returned to record additional dialogues for the new and expanded scenes.
 Nomura said that they had no major problems with this process, noting that Sakurai and Morikawa were already used to their characters from voicing them in other media.
 However, some child characters, most notably Denzel and Marlene, had to be recast and have all their lines re-recorded.
 The original performers' voices now sounded more mature in both languages.
 Nomura has stated that while Advent Children Complete did not represent the end of Compilation of Final Fantasy VII, as the staff still had more ideas, it marked "the end of the Advent Children saga" as there would be no more re-releases or extended versions.
-Later, Advent Children Complete was released in Ultra HD Blu-ray on June 8, 2021.
+Later, Advent Children Complete was released in Ultra HD Blu-ray on June 8, 2021, by Sony Pictures Home Entertainment.

 Tie-ins

 Last Order: Final Fantasy VII

 Last Order: Final Fantasy VII is an original video animation directed by Morio Asaka, written by Kazuhiko Inukai, and animated by Madhouse.
 It depicts an alternate rendition of two flashbacks found within Final Fantasy VII.
 It was originally released in Japan on the Advent Pieces DVD, on September 14, 2005.
-It was released in North America in the Limited Edition Collector's Set on February 20, 2007 and in Europe on November 6, 2008.
+It was released in North America in the Limited Edition Collector's Set on February 20, 2007, and in Europe on November 6, 2008.
 There is currently no English dub for the film, and the North America and Europe versions are subtitled.